itssme/cs-tournament-manager/readme.md

 ### 4. Start the software

 + Then start the server like: `docker-compose up --build`
 + Goto `http://127.0.0.1` and create matches.
-(TODO)
 + The match will be started in a docker container and be visible in the `/status` page.
-(TODO)
-+ (Currently matches can only be started by directly calling the API)

 ### 5. Connecting to the server

 (Note connecting with `127.0.0.1:port` does not work, you need your PCs local IP (like 192.168.x.x or 10.x.x.x etc.) or that of a VPN network)

-+ Connect to the server, on the ip shown in the webinterface/ on telegram (todo)
++ Connect to the server, on the ip shown in the webinterface/ on telegram

 ### ELO